AntCPLab/OpenCoral/doc/networking.rst

    The hosts can be both hostnames and IP addresses.
 If not given, the ports default to base plus party number.

+Whether or not encrypted connections are used depends on the security model of the protocol.
+Honest-majority protocols default to encrypted whereas dishonest-majority protocols default to unencrypted.
+You change this by either using ``--encrypted/-e`` or ``--unencrypted/-u``.

+If using encryption, the certificates (``Player-Data/*.pem``) must be the same on all hosts, and you have to run ``c_rehash Player-Data`` on all of them.

 Internal Infrastructure